I have always jumped feet first into a new endeavor.

 Where I am at Today

 Pregnancy and breastfeeding is a known natural suppressant of flare-ups.
-Once Jai hit 9 months, I had a minor bout of optic neuritis.
-I went in for my first MRI in over a year to see what was going on with my lesions and they found that my they disappeared.
+Once my son, Jai, hit 9 months, I had a minor bout of optic neuritis.
+I went in for my first MRI in over a year to see what was going on with my lesions and they found that they disappeared.
 Shortly thereafter my eyesight returned but I realized that I needed to make some changes.

 I started thinking through a lot of things.
 I remembered that when I was a vegan (before my diagnosis, but in between my first couple flare-ups) that I had some of the highest-periods of natural energy that I’ve experienced.
 I have heard plenty of times of people with little to no energy finding a massive difference when they switched to a solely plant-based diet.